-Each section of the TOEFL test is scored out of 30 giving a total score out of 120.
+Well, each section of the TOEFL test scores students out of 30 giving a total score out of 120.

-There are no pass or fails with the TOEFL, rather you will work towards a score identified in advance (usually specified by your university of choice.)
-To give you an idea, top universities usually look for a score of 100 or higher, whilst other institutions may accept scores of 90 or sometimes even 80 or lower.
+There are no passes or fails with the TOEFL.
+Instead, students work towards a specific score.
+To give you an idea, top universities usually look for a score of 100 or higher.
+Whilst other institutions may accept scores of 90 or sometimes even 80 or lower.